 We all know that first impressions count.
 The better your opening gambit, the less you’ll pave the way for rejection.
 Plan what you want to say but use natural language (not sales-speak) and ensure it’s short, engaging and compelling.
 If you get the ear of the prospect early on, even if they aren’t ultimately interested now, you’ll at least keep the door open for future opportunities with that potential customer.

 Work on your attitude

-We’ve all come across callers that immediately go into offensive mode when confronted with objections and possible rejection.
+We’ve all come across callers that immediately go into an offensive mode when confronted with objections and possible rejection.
 The skill is to remain calm.
-It’s important to recognise that it’s rarely personal.
+It’s important to recognize that it’s rarely personal.
 Ask yourself what you contributed to this particular negative reaction.
 Was it a poor intro or a weak tone of voice?
 Use good questions (if allowed) to establish why what you’re offering isn’t of interest.
 The expression ‘water off a duck’s back’ is partly true here.
 Yes, you should be able to move on and don’t let it get you down.
 Equally, you shouldn’t display an arrogant or uncaring approach.
 Your attitude should be positive at all times.
 After all, you represent your company and business brand and may want to do business with this prospect in the future.

-Get some armour
+Get some armor